rehierl/node-tree-outliner/1-1-relations/1-1-ordered-sets.md

 simple sets of values

 * a set is a group of values in which all values are different
-* the values in a (simple) set have no order
+* the values in a (simple) set have no order whatsoever
 * a (simple) set has no first, no last, and no n-th value
 * a set can essentially only answer the "element-of" question
 * due to "no order" and the "in" operator, a set appears as a black box

 ordered sets of values

-* an ordered set of values is a simple set of values
+* a (simple) set of elements that has some order associated with it
-* the values in an ordered set of values have an order
+* the order relation defines the relationship between the elements

 order-related properties

-* an ordered set has a first, a last, and an n-th value
+* an (finite) ordered set has a first, a last, and an n-th value
 * every value `v(n)` has a previous `v(n-1)` and a next `v(n+1)` sibling
 * an ordered set of values can respond with the index of a given value
 * e.g. `-1` if does not contain a value, `1` if it's the first value, etc.